-It’s been quite a few years since I’ve heard people refer to the 4Ps of the marketing mix; Product, Pricing, Placement and Promotion.
+It’s been quite a few years since I’ve heard people 4Ps of the marketing mix; Product, Pricing, Placement and Promotion.
 Developed in the early 1960s by Professor Neil Borden while at the Harvard Business School, the 4Ps has long been regarded as the critical checklist for companies when assuring all key facets of a marketing plan are properly aligned.

 While the importance of these elements cannot be denied, it is also fair to say that the need to address these factors has become second nature for most experienced marketing folks.
 But the quadruple P acronym is too good to waste.
 There are some great thinkers in our business, whose work, when looked at in total leads me to believe that we need a new fundamental checklist.
 Why not create The New 4Ps?